-Medical Illustration applicants must complete the above Portfolio Requirements as well as submitting one photograph, of any subject matter, and an original pencil drawing of the photograph on a sheet of 8.5" x 11" paper.
+Medical Illustration applicants must complete the Standard Portfolio Review requirements listed above as well as submitting one photograph, of any subject matter, and an original pencil drawing of the photograph on a sheet of 8.5" x 11" paper.

 Your portfolio must contain 10 to 15 finished pieces, which may include drawings (character/concept art, illustration or observational), 3D models, 2D or 3D animation, video, graphic design, web/app design, game design, photos, print design - whatever you like and are good at doing.